macmullensantiago/Apuntes--/README.md

     ### __eq__
       * Same

   ### Data Hiding
     * One can only access instances values through defined methods.
 (Python doesn't do this)

+## Where things go wrong?

+ ## Syntax

+  ### What is Syntax?

+    * Syntax says what are the legal expressions in this language.

+    addEventListener() Syntax

+    Here's the syntax:

+    target.addEventListener(event, function, useCapture)

+    * target: the HTML element you wish to add your event handler to.
+This element exists as part of the Document Object Model (DOM)
+    * event: a string that specifies the name of the event.
+We already mentioned load and click events.
+    * function: specifies the function to run when the event is detected.
+This is the magic that can allow your web pages to change dynamically.

   ### Static semantics
      * Which expressions makes sense.